brake/SmartKardDSL/README.md

 - [ ] convenience method `Card.iccid` returning card's [ICCID](https://en.wikipedia.org/wiki/SIM_card#ICCID)
 - [ ] add more known files to enums
 - [ ] add `assertSW` methods to `ResponseAPDU` to control contents of the error message when `SW` doesn't equal with expected value or not in a list of expected values
+- [ ] add simple setter methods without of lambdas to `CommandAPDUBuilder`
+- [ ] add to CardChannel method (construction) which able to run given lambda in context of `this` and, finally, disconnect from or close this channel (close isn't allowed for the BasicChannel)
 - [ ] ~~add version of `CardChannel.transmit` which able to receive a sequence of `APDU` to be transmitted one by one with optional configurable error check for each `APDU`~~
 - [X] ~~or~~ reduce the number of curly braces on `transmit` by moving `apdu` and subclasses in context of `CardChannel` to be able to hide the call of `transmit` under the hood
 - [X] remove `GET RESPONSE` command because it doesn't make sense - JRE detects APDU where `GET RESPONSE` is required and issues this command under the hood
-- [ ] add simple setter methods without of lambdas to `CommandAPDUBuilder`